firebrandmedia/gbradhopkins.com/_posts/2016-11-19-turn-on-off-keyboard-keys-mac.md

 description: Only certain keys working on your keyboard?
 Command and Tab working while others aren't?
 Here is the solution.
 ---

 My daughter decided to confound me this afternoon by hitting the option key 5 times on our MacMini.
-She did this accidentally, but once she did, the keyboard no longer worked in its normal way.
+She did this accidentally, and without knowing that she did, but once she did, the keyboard no longer worked in its normal way.
 Unbeknownst to me, she enabled Mouse Keys.

 ## What Are Mouse Keys?